Guide to AACN Conferences

-CNL Summit and Research Symposium
+Clinical Nurse Leader (CNL) Summit and Research Symposium

-The CNL Summit provides a national forum for all healthcare and academic audiences currently implementing or interested in exploring CNL education and practice.
+The annual winter CNL Summit provides a national forum for all healthcare and academic audiences currently implementing or interested in exploring CNL education and practice.
 Conference topics generally include the impact and value of the CNL role on improving patient outcomes, implementing and sustaining the CNL role across diverse systems of care, the CNL role in quality and safety initiatives, innovations in education, and the complementary relationship between the CNL and other members of the healthcare team, including nurse managers, APRNs, and physicians.
 In addition to plenary sessions, concurrent, abstract, and poster presentations allow participants to choose topics of interest in a smaller forum.
-Special forums for CNL faculty and nursing/healthcare executives also are offered.
-The Summit features the CNL Research Symposium, a pre-conference workshop hosted by the Commission on Nurse Certification that focuses on the CNL’s role in data collection and evaluation for reporting clinical outcomes.
+Special opportunities for CNL faculty and nursing/healthcare executives also are offered.
+The Summit features the CNL Research Symposium, a pre-conference workshop hosted by the Commission on Nurse Certification (CNC) that focuses on the CNL’s role in data collection and evaluation for reporting clinical outcomes.

 Doctoral Education Conference

 The annual winter Doctoral Education Conference brings together deans/directors/chairs, associate deans for research, directors of doctoral programs, and faculty to chart the future of doctoral nursing education.
 Sessions address matters specific to doctoral education in nursing, including teaching strategies, program and student characteristics, research requirements/funding, and issues concerning advanced practice nursing.
 The poster sessions and abstract presentations describe programs, courses, initiatives, or evaluation strategies that characterize the conference theme, addressing the many changes and challenges in doctoral programs.
 This conference is held concurrently with the Faculty Practice Pre-Conference and the Research Leadership Network (RLN) Meeting.